 Dimension Description

 All dimensioning shall be completed in model space.
 Dimensioning shall also be completed in layer A-ANNO-DIMS, bylayer, white (7), continuous linetype and default lineweight.
-UNL does not recognize the use of Interior (I) discipline designator layers for dimensions and request that this either not be used when at all possible or be converted to A-ANNO-DIMS layer upon output to AutoCAD.dwg delivery to UNL FPC.
+UNL does not recognize the use of Interior (I) discipline designator layers for dimensions and request that this either not be used when at all possible or be converted to A-ANNO-DIMS layer upon output to AutoCAD®.dwg delivery to UNL FPC.

 Dimension Style Parameters

 UNL FPC suggests the use of the standard UNL FPC dimension style.
 “UNL-DIM” dimension style is available for download with the drawing title block templates found in the CAD library downloads section.
 UNL-DIM style parameters shall be set according to the UNL FPC standard dimension styles shown below: Alternate Dimension Style Units are not defined therefore the Dialog Box is not displayed.